-Free childcare hours can be split between more than one childcare provider.
-This can include not only nursery classes and private nurseries but also playgroups and childminders.
-However individual childcare providers are not obliged to offer free places and some have decided not to take part in the scheme.
+You can split free childcare hours between more than one childcare provider.
+This can include not only nursery classes and private nurseries, but also playgroups and childminders.
+However, individual childcare providers are don’t have to offer free places.
+Some have decided not to take part in the scheme.

 You will not meet the criteria for the additional 15 hours if one or both parents have an income of more than £100,000.

-If you are a person from abroad and because of your immigration status you do not have recourse to public funds, you can still apply for 15 hours free childcare for 3-4 year olds.
+If you are a person from abroad and because of your immigration status you do not have recourse to public funds, you can still apply for 15 hours free childcare for three-four year olds.
 However you cannot apply for the additional 15 hours for working families.
-Some low income families with no recourse to public funds can get 15 hours free childcare for a 2 year old.
-However this will depend on the exact type of immigration status you have.
+Some low income families with no recourse to public funds can get 15 hours free childcare for a two-year-old.
+This will depend on the exact type of immigration status you have.
 Seek more detailed advice.

 Once the ‘grace period’ has lapsed, you should be entitled to the universal 15-hour entitlement.

 In Scotland, all three and four-year-olds are eligible for 1,140 hours of free early education (30 hours a week if term-time only or 22 weeks if spread over the full year).
-Some two-year-olds are also covered – for example, where a parent is in receipt of certain means tested benefits or where a two-year-old lives with kinship carers.
+Some two-year-olds are also eligible – for example, where a parent receives certain means tested benefits or where a two-year-old lives with kinship carers.